Serving members and the people of New Mexico since 1946

 All entrees are served with a healthy portion of New Mexico Restaurant Association initiatives and legislative issues.

 Increased Funding for Tourism Advertising – Support

 We support investing in tourism marketing to bring in new dollars, to create new jobs and to showcase our beautiful state.
 The New Mexico Tourism Department has clearly demonstrated that money spent on marketing New Mexico outside the state has huge benefits for the state’s economy.
 For every $1 spent in tourism advertising, we see $3 in state and local taxes and over $30 spent in local economies.
-3,000 new jobs were created in the leisure and hospitality sector.

 Minimum Wage – Reasonable

 Because restaurants provide many first job opportunities (one in three Americans get their first job in restaurants), our industry is hardest hitwhen minimum wages increase.
 We must advocate for reasonable increases that will not place jobs and businesses in jeopardy.
 Minimum wage increases are especially difficult for small businesses to absorb.
 We ask that the legislature keep this in mind when considering an increase.
 Any changes to minimum wage should keep tipped wages, not omit them entirely

 Activist groups often misleadingly point to the $2.13 tipped wage supplement and claim that tipped employees earn less than the minimum wage.
 This isn’t true: Tipped employees are guaranteed to earn at least the minimum wage and typically earn much more.
 Census Bureau data show that the average hourly wage for a restaurant employee earning tip income is $13.08, with top earners bringing in $24 an hour or more.
 Keep tipped jobs by supporting tipped wages.

 Did you know this about know NM restaurateurs?